thecdil/gayrodeo-coding/content/1-code.md

 ## Transcript Tagging

 1. Read through your transcript and tag cells with the preapproved tags in the table below.
 These tags should be entered into the `tags` column, in the same row as the text they're describing.

+{:.card .card-body .card-text .mx-4}
+**Note: you don't need to insert a tag in every single row, only when you come across text that you think needs to be tagged**

 2. Keep tags lowercase (following the format in the table below).